RobHolme/vscode-hl7tools/README.md

 * extract the value of a field from all open files.
 * display fields from a single segment as a list.
 * split a HL7 batch file into a separate file per message.
+* confirm all required fields in the message contain values.
 * extract all similar from the file to a new document.
 * correct messages that are missing a line break delimiter between segments